 The study represented 5 years of company listings, and they managed to compare the relative growth of the represented companies from 2007 to 2012.
 They segmented the groups into 5 categories: Business Service Providers (like RPOs for example), Staffing & Recruiting, Tech., and Management Consulting were among the list.

-I’ll let you read the report for yourself which [...]
+I’ll let you read the report for yourself which located [...]

 I recently spent time reading a Harvard Business article that took me from the recent history of General Electric to its current state.
 I tried to analyze their case using concepts from complexity theory, leadership theory, and the fundamentals of talent strategy.
 I added in a mix of classic corporate strategy analysis as well to spice things up a bit.